-If the complaint is not resolved, a committee composed of the Vice-President for Student Services and Program Support, the Associate Vice-President for Admissions and Financial Aid, and the Chairperson/Manager of the department involved, with the compliance officer serving as nonvoting Chairperson, will hear the complaint.
+If the complaint is not resolved, a committee composed of the Academic Director for Student for the appropriate program or designee, and Financial Aid, and the Chairperson/Manager of the department involved, with the compliance officer serving as nonvoting Chairperson, will hear the complaint.
 A written decision will be given to the complaining person within ten (10) working days after hearing the complaint.